surullabs/ghostgres/README.md

 Ghostgres
 ======

-Ghostgres helps you start and control fresh PostgreSQL clusters in 10s of ms.
+Ghostgres helps you start and control fresh PostgreSQL clusters in < 100ms.

 Running a unit test while talking to a database can be tricky and sometimes requires a fair amount of setup to ensure the right